 Vishnu Varathan, Head, Economics & Strategy, Asia & Oceania Treasury Department, Mizuho Bank, Ltd.,

-On that note, rising UST yields, especially if reinforced by rising real yields, is arguably a key motivation for ‘USD Smile’ dynamics to shift to the “Right Side”.
-But only inconclusively so.
+Rising UST yields, especially if reinforced by rising real yields, is arguably a key motivation for ‘USD Smile’ dynamics to shift to the “Right Side”.
+But perhaps only inconclusively so.
 Instead, experience suggests that Fed policy shift (e.g. 2013 “taper) shift tends to be a more decisive catalyst in entrenching a shift from “Left-Side” to “Right-Side” of ‘USD Smile’.
-With the Fed bent on batting away suggestions of foreseeable normalization, an emphatic ‘USD Smile’ inflection eludes.
-Meanwhile, amid opposing factors favouring “Left-Side” (Fed bias, uncertainty, etc.) and “Right-Side” (rising UST yields, US leading the recovery, etc.), ‘USD Smile’ dynamics are more likely to oscillate more easily between the two halves.

 Source: Mizuho Bank Ltd